hubble-exchange/python-sdk/README.md

 ---

-## Waiting for response in place_orders and cancel_orders
+## Waiting for response in place_limit_orders and cancel_limit_orders

-The `place_orders` and `cancel_orders` methods can be called in 2 modes - wait for response or don't wait for response.
+The `place_limit_orders`, `place_ioc_orders`, and `cancel_limit_orders` methods can be called in 2 modes - wait for response or don't wait for response.
 To get the acknowledgement of the transaction, use `wait_for_response=True`.
 The response will be a list of dicts with order ids and success boolean.
 Waiting for response will be slower because this can be confirmed only after the transaction is mined(accepted).
 When using `wait_for_response=True`, the sdk will automatically set the transaction mode to `TransactionMode.wait_for_accept` because the response can be confirmed only after the transaction is mined.

 Alternatively, the client can also use trader feed to listen to all the updates.
 This is faster when done with ConfirmationMode.head

-## Atomic in cancel_orders
+## Atomic in cancel_limit_orders

-The `cancel_orders` method can be called in 2 modes - atomic or non-atomic.
+The `cancel_limit_orders` method can be called in 2 modes - atomic or non-atomic.
 In atomic mode, all the orders will be cancelled only if all the orders are successfully cancelled.
 In non-atomic mode, the orders will be cancelled one by one and the response will be a list of dicts with order ids and success boolean.
 When used in combination with `wait_for_response=True`, the response will be a list of dicts with order ids and success boolean.